-ESCO President and Chief Operating Officer (COO) Larry Huget will retire from the company on Jan.
+ESCO Corp.
+President and Chief Operating Officer (COO) Larry Huget intends to retire from the company on Jan.
 1, 2011.

-Huget has served in his current role since 2005 and has worked at ESCO, a manufacturer of wearparts and accessories, for more than 38 years.
+Huget has served in his current role since 2005 and has worked at ESCO, a manufacturer of wearparts and accessories for the mining, construction and aerospace industries, for more than 38 years.

-The company’s Chairman and CEO Steve Pratt simultaneously announced the appointment of Cal Collins, currently president of Engineered Products (EP), as president and COO for ESCO.
+The company’s Chairman and CEO Steve Pratt simultaneously announced the appointment of Cal Collins, currently president of Engineered Products (EP), as president and COO for ESCO Corp.

 “It is with mixed emotions that I announce Larry Huget’s intent to retire as president and chief operating officer,” Pratt said in a written statement.
 “I am happy for Larry and his family, but will miss working alongside him.
 He has been an extraordinary leader and visionary for ESCO who has capably and efficiently managed the business strategies for our groups and global operations.”